US and Chinese defense chiefs hold first in-person talks since 2022 - KESQ

 US and Chinese defense chiefs hold first in-person talks since 2022

-Singapore (CNN) — The US and Chinese defense chiefs are holding a rare in-person meeting Friday as the two powers navigate a contentious security landscape across the Asia-Pacific and a range of frictions between them from China’s intimidation of Taiwan to American’s strengthening alliances in the region.
+Singapore (CNN) — US and Chinese defense chiefs held rare talks in Singapore Friday touching on a host of fractious issues including Taiwan, China’s relationship with Russia and frictions in the South China Sea as the two powers navigate a contentious security landscape across the Asia-Pacific.

 The meeting, between US Defense Secretary Lloyd Austin and China’s Minister of National Defense Adm.
 Dong Jun, is the first face-to-face talks between the two defense chiefs and Austin’s first such discussions with a Chinese counterpart since late 2022.